alex-crookes/havas-reddit/README.md

 Deliverable details can be found in the AndroidDeveloperAssignment.pdf at the root of the project

+Project taken about 3 hours so far (2025-01-29) due to multitasking.

+There is also NO usage of Gemini or other AI assisted tools - they slow me down...

 # Notes

 Ordinarily, the project would be split into multiple modules, each of which performs a specific task